hello-jason/intro-to-middleman/markdown.md

 With ruby and RubyGems installed, we need to install Middleman itself.

 Middleman is just a gem.
-Install it with RubyGems (one-time installation):
+One-time installation with RubyGems command `gem`:

 ```bash
 gem install middleman